christensenacademy/christensen-academy/modules/html-basics/textpages/element-quick-reference.md

     <meta charset="utf-8"> <!-- Meta tags provide extra information about the webpage -->
   </head>
   <body>
-    <p>Lorem Ipsum</p>    <!-- The paragraph element is used whenever you want a paragraph of text on your webpage. -->
+    <p>Lorem Ipsum</p>    <!-- The paragraph element is used when you want a paragraph of text on your webpage. -->
     <h1>Lorem Ipsum</h1>  <!-- The h1 element is used whenever you want a very important heading on your page.
                               By default it displays the largest of all of the headings. -->
     <h2>Lorem Ipsum</h2>  <!-- The h2 element is interpreted to have slightly less importance than an h1 element.